ANALYSIS-China's widening COVID curbs threaten global supply chain paralysis

 Foreign business groups have been especially vocal about their concerns, with the European Chamber of Commerce in China sending a letter to the government last week noting that about half of German firms in the country were experiencing supply chain problems.

-China has tried to cushion the impact of the curbs by keeping ports and aiports running and encouraging closed-loop manufacturing.
+China has tried to cushion the impact of the curbs by keeping ports and airports running and encouraging closed-loop manufacturing.

 But the number of container vessels waiting off Shanghai – the world’s busiest container port – and nearby Zhoushan has more than doubled since the start of April to 118, nearly three times the number a year ago, Refinitiv data showed.